cougz/invoice/README.md

 ### Nextcloud Integration

-The web interface supports uploading generated invoices directly to a Nextcloud share.
+The web interface supports uploading and viewing generated invoices directly to a Nextcloud share.
 To use this feature:

 1. Configure your Nextcloud settings in `web_config.json`
 2. Make sure the `cloudsend.sh` script is executable (`chmod +x cloudsend.sh`)